-After you determine what you need to do, you then determine how you are going to do that (which is the digital marketing plan).
+After you determine what you need to do, you then determine how you will do that (which is the digital marketing plan).

 Basically, your digital marketing strategy talks about what you need to do (your goals).
-And, your digital marketing plan is the blueprint of how you are going achieve the goals you just set in your digital marketing strategy.
+Your digital marketing plan is the blueprint of how you are going to achieve the goals you just set in your digital marketing strategy.

 If you are one of the countless business owners or marketing executives that are trying to determine where to find the best digital strategy, out of all the digital strategies published out there, you may be wondering,